biggie-boss/LoreRim/README.md

 - Tier perks (novice/apprentice/etc) now taper inversely instead of all reducing cost by 50%.
 Now Novice perk brings total cost to 40%, Apprentice 45%, Adept 50%, Expert 55%, Master 60%.
 This gives slightly more reason to use lower tier spells.
 - Spell scaling has been equalized across all tiers.
 Before, Master spells would get stronger based on skill level compared to Novice spells.
 Now, all tiers scale as much as apprentice across all levels.
 - Wind weapon (hopefully) removed since it doesn't actually do anything in LoreRim.
+- Shield of Awe is now only 25% but lasts 120 seeconds and duration scales

 ***